darklang/docs/docs/getting-started-tutorial.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.45.57_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.45.57_AM.png)

-3. Let's work with the request directly and save the incoming body to a record by typing "let data = request.body," again, the autocomplete will assist with the fieldnames.
+3. Let's work with the request directly and save the incoming body to a record by typing `let data = request.body` again.
+The autocomplete will assist with the fieldnames.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.47.10_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.47.10_AM.png)